namtoki/English/02_usage_structure.md

 ## ASK

+- [beggining] I told you O, right?:             `I told you` about my dad, `right?`
+- [biggining] Did you hear O?:                  `Did you hear` about Kim?
+She got promoted.
+- [biggining] You know O?:                      `You know` our budget presentation today?
+- [biggining] You know that S V?:               `You know that` guy we met at the party last week?
+- [biggining] You know how S V?:                `You know how` I've been looking for a new TV for a while?
+- [biggining] Do you remember that O?:          `Do you remember that` bike at ABC Departmment Store?
+- [biggining] I remember S V:                   `I remember` you went there last year.
+- [biggining] I understand that S V:            `I understand that` you speak a little English.
 - ~[request] Could you V?:                       `Could you` say that again?~
 - ~[request] Would you V?:                       `Would you` get me that box?~
 - ~[request] i'd like you to V:~